-- 1. All guns must be registered and stored in the College Hunting Equipment Storage Room upon being brought to campus. - Guns may not be kept or stored in any other College rooms or houses.Guns/weapons are not permitted to be stored in vehicles. - 3.
+- 1. All guns must be registered and stored in the College Hunting Equipment Storage Room upon being brought to campus. - 2.
+Guns may not be kept or stored in any other College rooms or houses.
+Guns/weapons are not permitted to be stored in vehicles. - 3.
 Northland College assumes responsibility for guns while in storage in the Hunting Equipment Storage Room. - 4.
 Contact Campus Safety (715-682-1399) to set up an appointment to store a weapon/fire arm.
-You will need a photo ID to store a weapon.
+You will need a photo ID to store a weapon. - 5.
+You must bring your unloaded gun and ammo, bow and arrows, in a sealed case to have the items stored.
+All items must remain in a sealed case when stored. - 6.
+A "Gun Registration Card" will be issued for each gun placed in storage. - 7.
+Guns may be checked out of storage only by showing the Gun Registration card and a Northland College Photo ID Card/Driver's License.